OsmnCnG/OsmnCnG/README.md

 ## About Me :man_technologist:
 - :mortar_board: I am pursuing a degree in Electrical and Electronics Engineering.
 - :computer: I am proficient in programming languages such as Java, JavaScript, C/C++, HTML/CSS.
-- :books: Currently, my primary goal is to learn JavaScript, Node.js, and Three.js.
+- :books: Currently, my primary goal is to learn JavaScript, Node.js, and React.
 - :rocket: My ultimate aim is to become a full-stack developer.

 ## Projects and Contributions :hammer_and_wrench: